Local evidence debugger

 Straight answers

-Does it upload traces?+
+Does AgentInspect upload traces?+

-Is it production monitoring?+
+Is this production APM?+

-Does it record chain-of-thought?+
+Does it record prompts, outputs, or chain-of-thought?+

-Where are the docs?+
+Where are the full docs?+

 Get your first local trace in five minutes